 INFO (Information): If the current station has a message, the information symbol will appear on the display.
 Press this button to see the message.
-The message may display the artist and song title, call in phone numbers, etc.
+The message may display the artist, song title, call in phone numbers, etc.

-If the whole message is not displayed, parts of it will appear every three seconds.
+If the whole message is not displayed, parts of the message will appear every three seconds.
 To scroll through the message at your own speed, press the INFO button repeatedly.
 A new group of words will appear on the display with each press.
 Once the complete message has been displayed, the information symbol will disappear from the display until another new message is received.
-The old message can be displayed by pressing the INFO button until a new message is received or a different station is tuned to.
+The old message can be displayed by pressing the INFO button.
+You can view an old message until a new message is received or a different station is tuned to.

-When a message is not available from an station, NO INFO will be displayed.
+When a message is not available from a station, NO INFO will appear on the display.